stonkyoloer/ai-powered-options-trade-analyzer/README.md

 | CAT    | Industrials        | Robotics, smart infrastructure systems        | 40%      | 70%     | 66     | Positive    | 4M            | B               |

-# ⬇️ Workflow 2 | Download TastyTrade Data
+# ⬇️ Workflow 2 |Setup TastyTrade Login

 ## 🛠 Setup & Install
 To use this beast, you gotta armor up your computer with a few tools.